 The course examines workplace conflict and its relationship to organizational change.
 It explores the causes of conflict and identifies strategies for management and improvement.
 The course also covers the necessary skills for managing change; the theory underlying the creation of integrated conflict management systems in organizations; the nature of such systems and how they are developed, designed and evaluated.
 The primary focus is on identification, strategizing and overcoming resistance to change.

 MGMT366 - Theoretical Application Project in Managing Conflict and Change

-This course applies the concepts, theories, and principles of contract administration to work-related situations.
+3 Credits Available as hybrid only This course applies the concepts, theories, and principles of contract administration to workrelated situations.